Hinatazaka46: 2015–2018: Hiragana Keyakizaka46

-2019–present: Reborn as Hinatazaka46
+2019–2023: Reborn as Hinatazaka46

-Hiragana Keyakizaka46 became an independent group on February 11, 2019, and was renamed Hinatazaka46.
+Hiragana Keyakizaka46 became an independent group on 11 February 2019, and was renamed Hinatazaka46.
 The new name is an alternate reading of Hyūgazaka (日向坂) street in Minato-ku, Tokyo, following the custom of Sakamichi Series of having its groups named after sloping streets.
 The group's official Twitter and TikTok accounts were launched shortly, and their variety TV program was renamed to Hinatazaka de Aimashō.
-They also announced in a Showroom live broadcast that their fandom name would be Ohisama (おひさま), which is a slang for the Sun as "just like a sunny place (日向, hinata) cannot exist without the Sun, [Hinatazaka46] cannot exist without the fans".
+They also announced in a Showroom live broadcast that their fandom name would be Ohisama (おひさま), which is a slang for the Sun, as "just like a sunny place (日向, hinata) cannot exist without the Sun, [Hinatazaka46] cannot exist without the fans".

-Their first single, "Kyun", was released on March 27, 2019, and surpassed 476,000 copies sold within the first week.
+Their first single, "Kyun", was released on 27 March 2019, and surpassed 476,000 copies sold within the first week.
 The single became the best-selling debut single by a female artist in Japan, a record previously held by Keyakizaka46's "Silent Majority".
 "Kyun" also won the Best Choreography award at the 2019 MTV Video Music Awards.
-On September 24, a rhythm game titled Uni's On Air was released that featured Keyakizaka46 and Hinatazaka46.
+On 24 September, a rhythm game titled Uni's On Air was released that featured Keyakizaka46 and Hinatazaka46.
 Hinatazaka46 attended the 70th NHK Kōhaku Uta Gassen for the first time in the group's history, where they performed "Kyun".
-After that, "Azato Kawaii" was shown at the 71st NHK Kōhaku Uta Gassen, and "Kimi Shika Katan" was performed at the 72nd NHK Kōhaku Uta Gassen.
+After that, "Azato Kawaii" was shown at the 71st NHK Kōhaku Uta Gassen, and "Kimi Shika Katan" was performed at the 72nd NHK Kōhaku Uta Gassen, and "Kitsune" was performed at the 73rd NHK Kōhaku Uta Gassen.